Drawing helps you become familiar with the subject. It releases you from working out so many things on canvas, and thereby increases your freedom

 There is also a page of drawings, many of which, unfortunately, are not linked to larger images.
 I might wish for larger images all around, actually.
 It would be nice to see his precise handling of both drawing and painting media in more detail.

-Cunningham he is also a professor of art at Franklin College, and there are some pages of drawings and paintings by his students posted on the site.
+Cunningham is also a professor of art at Franklin College, and there are some pages of drawings and paintings by his students posted on the site.

 (Suggestion for this post courtesy of Tim Allen)